 A message from Hay Class Red House members.

 Last half term Hay Class did an amazing performance of A Midsummer Nights Dream.
 There were also 2 other plays which were MacBeth and The Tempest which were performed by Year 6 students from Wells Cathedral school.
 It was really fun but a lot of hard work learning lines.
 At the start we were worried we wouldn't know our lines but everyone did exceptionally well with their speaking and acting.
 The audience laughed and clapped a lot!

 Our topic this term is:

-Please click on the photo below to see The Young 'uns sing 100 Years Later, written by the children to one of the band's original tunes.
+Please click on the photo below to see The Young 'uns sing 100 Years Later, written by the children of Hay Class to mark 100 years since the BEGINNING of WW1. to one of the band's original tunes.
 This is very exciting!

 Have you seen the Kids' Zone?
 Play games, and visit some cool websites.
 You can vote for your favourites!